armbian/documentation/docs/Contribute/Datacenter.md

 cannot resolve (missing access, a wedged board), reach out on the [Armbian Discord](https://discord.com/invite/armbian) channels.

+!!! warning "Reflashing is under testing"
+    Automated board reflashing is still experimental.
+If you reflash a board and accidentally brick it or leave it unresponsive, please report it on the [Armbian Discord](https://discord.com/invite/armbian) so it can be recovered.

 ## Boards

 The list below is kept up to date automatically by the reconcile action, which